openvinotoolkit/openvino_contrib/modules/arm_plugin/samples/face_recognition_demo/README.md

 ## 1. Build OpenVINO™ ARM-plugin for Android

-The build OpenVINO™ ARM-plugin for Android instruction can be find in this [link](https://opencv.org/face-recognition-on-android-using-openvino-toolkit-with-arm-plugin/).
+Build OpenVINO™ with Java bindings and ARM plugin for ARM Android platform using the following [instruction](https://opencv.org/face-recognition-on-android-using-openvino-toolkit-with-arm-plugin/).

 ## 2. Install requirements